FREEZX/com.unity.nvim/README.md

 Configuring your nvim to be compatible with unity is out of scope for this project, but here is my experience:

 At the time of writing, I'm running nvim 0.9.1 and basic lazyvim.
 I have only omnisharp-mono installed using mason, and it provides great code actions and completion.
+I have also tried csharp-ls, which is a bit less capable but much faster, so it's a good option if you're getting LSP timeouts.
 For proper detection of newly-added files, the following config is required for your LSP (Credits go to [@niscolas](https://github.com/niscolas)) for figuring it out:

 Your LSP Capabilities table should include `workspace.didChangeWatchedFiles.dynamicRegistration = true (Neovim news.txt)`, example: